datanav/docs/technical/zendesk-superoffice.rst

 Zendesk Users to SuperOffice Person
 -----------------------------------
-Before any synchronization can take place, a link between a Zendesk Users and a SuperOffice Person must be established.

-A new SuperOffice Person will be created from a Zendesk Users if it is connected to a Zendesk Tickets that is synchronized into SuperOffice.
+Every Zendesk Users will be synchronized with a SuperOffice Person.

+If a matching SuperOffice Person already exists, the Zendesk Users will be merged with the existing one.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

 A Zendesk Users will merge with a SuperOffice Person if one of the following property combinations match: